-And while many people in my life embraced the more authentic Ritu, frankly, some didn’t.
-They found it very hard to adjust to my candor, boundary setting, and confidence.
-And in fact, there were more than a few moments when I felt judged by friends and family members, and ultimately, I had to shed some relationships.
+Many years ago, I committed to living more authentically, I started to be more of myself across all spheres of my life – at work, with my family, in my relationships and, most importantly, with myself.
+While many people in my life embraced the more authentic Ritu, frankly, some didn’t.
+They found it very hard to adjust to my candor, boundary-drawing, and confidence.
+In fact, I even felt judged by a few friends and family members, and ultimately had to shed some relationships.

 Be the first to learn about my authenticity and empowerment goodies and get them straight to your inbox.